 - Pairs of lists: The first sequence in the first list will be paired with the first sequence in the second list and so on for even numbers of lists.

-- Name scheme: The name scheme selected will be applied to the sequence names to extract the Common Identifier field which will be used for pairing.
+Name scheme: The name scheme selected will be applied to the sequence names to extract the Common Identifier field which will be used for pairing.
 When two sequences have the same Common Identifier, they will be paired together.
-For more information about name schemes, see this article.
+See How to Create a Name Scheme for more information.
+The video below explains this concept:

 - Match sequence names (for standalone sequences, or within each list) (slow): This method attempts to pair similar sequence names based on single character differences between the names.
 It expects that sequence names are mostly consistent and the heavy and light chain sequences have the same name except for a single variation, for example 123_VH.ab1 and 123_VL.ab1 would pair together, as the heavy and light chain sequences name only differ by a character (VH and VL).
 However 123_VH_myPrimer.ab1 and 123_VL_myOtherPrimer.ab1 would not pair together as they differ by more than one character.
 If needed, users can run the Batch Rename preprocessing operation first to rename sequences in a consistent manner before running Pair Heavy/Light Chains.